-Pumpkin patches take some time to grow, but if you start early you’ll be just in time for the Halloween season.
+Pumpkin patches take some time to grow, but if you start early, you’ll be just in time for the Halloween season.
 Do some research and figure out what kind of pumpkin you will want to grow.
-Pumpkin varieties include pumpkin squash, pie pumpkins and white pumpkins.
-Do some extra research to find a full list of pumpkin varieties.
+Pumpkin varieties include pumpkin squash, pie pumpkins, and white pumpkins.
+Do some additional research to find a complete list of pumpkin varieties.
 You can also grow different kinds of pumpkin patches in your yard.
-Once you figure what type of pumpkin you want to make, do look into what types of special ingredients and soil type is needed to grow a particular pumpkin.
-The different pumpkins will require their own nutrient types and growing times, but soil for growing any vegetable should have a good balance of nitrogen, phosphorous and potassium to promote the growing process.
+Once you figure out what type of pumpkin you want to make, look into what types of unique ingredients and soil types are needed to grow a particular pumpkin.
+The different pumpkins will require their nutrient types and growing times.
+Still, soil for growing any vegetable should have a good balance of nitrogen, phosphorous, and potassium to promote the growing process.
 Ask your local nursery about the best balance of nutrients that are needed to help your pumpkins grow.

 Be sure to keep pumpkin patches in an enclosed area that will not be easy for animals and kids to mess around with.
-If having pest problems then use natural pesticides to keep anything from getting to your pumpkin patches.
-Be on the lookout for fungus which can grow easily on pumpkin patches.
-Potassium carbonate is a great pesticide to use when getting rid of fungal infections, but careful when spraying directly on the pumpkins or any other plant since the chemical combined with sun exposure can turn any plant yellow.
+If having pest problems, then use natural pesticides to keep anything from getting to your pumpkin patches.
+Be on the lookout for fungus, which can increase on pumpkin patches.
+Potassium carbonate is an excellent pesticide to use when getting rid of fungal infections, but be careful when spraying directly on the pumpkins or any other plant.
+The chemical combined with sun exposure can turn any plant yellow.